Cougar Ferreira headed to Central Methodist

 “My mom always tried to make me try my best in school and even soccer,” she said.
 “She (my mom) clarified to me that even if I played soccer, I still had to be a good student, so I tried my best because we know we have to have good grades and everything.”

 The hardest part of signing to continue playing is taking off the blue and gold for the final time and saying goodbye to her many friends.
-On Saturday when the team played their final home match in a spring scrimmage against a club team from South Dakota that, she said, was hard enough knowing that she will be leaving all her teammates, coaches, and friends that she came to know will be tough.
-That thought made her eyes watery with emotion.
+On Saturday, April 2, the team played their final home match in a spring scrimmage against a club team from South Dakota.
+That, she said, was hard, knowing that she will be leaving all her teammates, coaches, and friends that she came to know.
+The thought made her eyes watery with emotion.

 “We had our last home game last weekend and it was already kind of hard and it meant a lot to my teammates, my coach, and all the other people I met here,” Ferreira said with a crackling of emotion in her voice.
 “That is why we are not going to stop with the friendships that I have.
 I am going to miss them all and they have to come to Brazil.
 I just want to say thank you to everybody to be a part of everything and for being here.”